mingchen62/ocr-sls-app/README.md

 # my-sls-app

+A sample serverless APP to perform OCR
-This is a sample template for my-sls-app - Below is a brief explanation of what we have generated for you:
+- Below is a brief explanation of dir struture:

 ```bash
 .